sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 | 6 | 16 | white | gray | medium | medium |
 | 7 | 32 | light perpule | perpule | extra small | medium -> many |
 | 8 | 12 | black | gray | small -> extra large | one -> few |

+For conclusion, the data is diverse by number of nuclei in an image, the nucleus width, and the image colors, The data can be gathered into different groups that could receive different treatment,
+the majority of the data is grayscale with a small amount of medium size nucleus,
+the minority are gray nucleus with a white background which is a negative projection of the majority group.

 ## A review of basic techniques in image segmentation